 The mobilisation of the nervous system is an integral part of manual medicine.
 It’s uses extend from assessment techniques, such as the Straight Leg Raise (SLR) test, to the treatment of mononeuropathies of mechanical aetiology.

+The first morning of the course will be lectures based on the pathophysiology, biomechanical features of nerve dysfunction and the principles of neurodynamics.
 Starting from a review of the relevant literature in the fields of fascial sciences and neurobiomechanics, the course will focus on the practical applications of this theoretical framework in everyday practice.

 Summary of Osteopathic Practice Standards (updated) covered in this course